suckowbiz/numberninja/README.md

 ## Non-Goals

 - higher level mathematical challenges
-- no trivial tasks such as division by one or multiplication by one or zero.
+- trivial tasks such as division by one or multiplication by one or zero.

 ## How to Run